ViacheslavBulba/3-object-oriented-javascript-es6-html5-canvas/README.md

 9. Player cannot move off screen
 10. Player reaches the water
 11. Score
-12. App is responsive and usable across different screen resolutions

 ## Link to a hosted version of the game